tannewt/wa-law.org/bill/2021-22/sb/5237/S2.PL/README.md

 ## Section 106
 Beginning July 1, 2023, and subject to the availability of amounts appropriated for this specific purpose, rates paid under sections 302, 305, and 404 of this act and RCW 43.216.578 must be adjusted every two years according to an inflationary increase.
 The inflationary increase must be calculated by applying the rate of the increase in the inflationary adjustment index to the rates established in sections 302, 305, and 404 of this act and RCW 43.216.578.
 Any funded inflationary increase must be included in the rate used to determine inflationary increases in subsequent years.
 For the purposes of this section, "inflationary adjustment index" means the implicit price deflator averaged for each fiscal year, using the official current base rate, compiled by the bureau of economic analysis, United States department of commerce.

 ## Section 201
-(1) It is the intent of the legislature to increase working families' access to affordable, high quality child care and to support the expansion of the workforce to support businesses and the statewide economy.
+1. It is the intent of the legislature to increase working families' access to affordable, high quality child care and to support the expansion of the workforce to support businesses and the statewide economy.

-(2) Beginning October 1, 2021, a family is eligible for working connections child care when the household's annual income is at or below 60 percent of the state median income adjusted for family size and:
+2. Beginning October 1, 2021, a family is eligible for working connections child care when the household's annual income is at or below 60 percent of the state median income adjusted for family size and:

-(a) The child receiving care is: (i) Less than 13 years of age; or (ii) less than 19 years of age and has a verified special need according to department rule or is under court supervision; and
+    a.
+The child receiving care is: (i) Less than 13 years of age; or (ii) less than 19 years of age and has a verified special need according to department rule or is under court supervision; and

-(b) The household meets all other program eligibility requirements.
+    b.
+The household meets all other program eligibility requirements.

-(3) Beginning July 1, 2025, a family is eligible for working connections child care when the household's annual income is above 60 percent and at or below 75 percent of the state median income adjusted for family size and:
+3. Beginning July 1, 2025, a family is eligible for working connections child care when the household's annual income is above 60 percent and at or below 75 percent of the state median income adjusted for family size and:

-(a) The child receiving care is: (i) Less than 13 years of age; or (ii) less than 19 years of age and has a verified special need according to department rule or is under court supervision; and
+    a.
+The child receiving care is: (i) Less than 13 years of age; or (ii) less than 19 years of age and has a verified special need according to department rule or is under court supervision; and

-(b) The household meets all other program eligibility requirements.
+    b.
+The household meets all other program eligibility requirements.

-(4) Beginning July 1, 2027, and subject to the availability of amounts appropriated for this specific purpose, a family is eligible for working connections child care when the household's annual income is above 75 percent of the state median income and is at or below 85 percent of the state median income adjusted for family size and:
+4. Beginning July 1, 2027, and subject to the availability of amounts appropriated for this specific purpose, a family is eligible for working connections child care when the household's annual income is above 75 percent of the state median income and is at or below 85 percent of the state median income adjusted for family size and:

-(a) The child receiving care is: (i) Less than 13 years of age; or (ii) less than 19 years of age and has a verified special need according to department rule or is under court supervision; and
+    a.
+The child receiving care is: (i) Less than 13 years of age; or (ii) less than 19 years of age and has a verified special need according to department rule or is under court supervision; and

-(b) The household meets all other program eligibility requirements.
+    b.
+The household meets all other program eligibility requirements.

+5. [Empty]

-(5)(a) Beginning July 1, 2021, through June 30, 2023, the department must calculate a monthly copayment according to the following schedule:
+    a.
+Beginning July 1, 2021, through June 30, 2023, the department must calculate a monthly copayment according to the following schedule:

 If the household's income is:

 Then the household's maximum monthly copayment is:

-At or below 20 percent of the state median income Waived to the extent allowable under federal law; otherwise, a maximum of $15 Above 20 percent and at or below 36 percent of the state median income
+At or below 20 percent of the state median income

+Waived to the extent allowable under federal law; otherwise, a maximum of $15

+Above 20 percent and at or below 36 percent of the state median income

 $65

 Above 36 percent and at or below 50 percent of the state median income

 $115 until December 31, 2021, and $90 beginning January 1, 2022

 Above 50 percent and at or below 60 percent of the state median income

 $115

-(b) Beginning July 1, 2023, the department must calculate a monthly copayment according to the following schedule:
+    b.
+Beginning July 1, 2023, the department must calculate a monthly copayment according to the following schedule:

 If the household's income is:

 Then the household's maximum monthly copayment is:

-At or below 20 percent of the state median income Waived to the extent allowable under federal law; otherwise, a maximum of $15 Above 20 percent and at or below 36 percent of the state median income
+At or below 20 percent of the state median income

+Waived to the extent allowable under federal law; otherwise, a maximum of $15

+Above 20 percent and at or below 36 percent of the state median income

 $65

 Above 36 percent and at or below 50 percent of the state median income

 $90

 Above 50 percent and at or below 60 percent of the state median income

 $165

-(c) Beginning July 1, 2025, the department must calculate a maximum monthly copayment of $215 for households with incomes above 60 percent and at or below 75 percent of the state median income.
+    c.
+Beginning July 1, 2025, the department must calculate a maximum monthly copayment of $215 for households with incomes above 60 percent and at or below 75 percent of the state median income.

-(d) Subject to the availability of amounts appropriated for this specific purpose, the department shall adopt a copayment model for households with annual incomes above 75 percent of the state median income and at or below 85 percent of the state median income.
+    d.
+Subject to the availability of amounts appropriated for this specific purpose, the department shall adopt a copayment model for households with annual incomes above 75 percent of the state median income and at or below 85 percent of the state median income.
 The model must calculate a copayment for each household that is no greater than seven percent of the household's countable income within this income range.

-(e) The department may adjust the copayment schedule to comply with federal law.
+    e.
+The department may adjust the copayment schedule to comply with federal law.

-(6) The department must adopt rules to implement this section, including an income phase-out eligibility period.
+6. The department must adopt rules to implement this section, including an income phase-out eligibility period.

 ## Section 202
 > This section modifies existing section [43.216.136](/rcw/43_state_government—executive/43.216_department_of_children_youth_and_families.md).
 Here is the [modified chapter](rcw/43_state_government—executive/43.216_department_of_children_youth_and_families.md) for context.